Pashmina Sarees: Dream Drape from Kashmir

 How the Soft Gold Fabric for Pashmina Sarees is Created

 From collecting the wool to final finishing of the fabric every part of creating Pashmina fabric is extremely labour intensive.
 The winter under coat of the goat is collected in spring when the goats start to shed their winter coat.
 It cannot be sheared like sheep wool and has to be combed out and collected.
 It is then hand combed, spun, dyed, and woven into this exquisite lightweight yet incredibly soft and warm fabric that is then used as the beautiful Pashmina Sarees.
-Traditionally, the pashmina fabric is created in wider width than normal, making it ideal to be converted into a saree.
+Traditionally, the pashmina fabric is created in wider width than normal, making it ideal to be converted into an elegant saree.
 Six yards of this soft fabric can be draped around the body of a woman to create a traditional saree.

 What is Pashmina Silk Sarees